at Certara USA, LLC in Wilmington, Delaware, United States

 Maintain collaborative, proactive, and effective communication with both client and internal teams

-Provide coaching to junior staff for study level documents as well as submission level documents and ensure all staff comply with company standard operating procedures (SOPs) and training requirements
+Provide coaching to junior staff for all documents and ensure all staff comply with company standard operating procedures (SOPs) and training requirements

-8+ years of regulatory writing experience with clinical-related documentation
+8 to 10+ years of regulatory writing experience with pharmacovigilance related documentation

-Deep understanding of global regulatory requirements for different phases of drug development and different regulatory pathways
+Understands regulatory requirements for different phases of development and different regulatory pathways

 Certara is an Equal Opportunity Employer.
 Certara does not discriminate on the basis of race, religion, color, sex, gender identity, sexual orientation, age, non-disqualifying physical or mental disability, national origin, veteran status or any other basis covered by appropriate law.
 All employment is decided on the basis of qualifications, merit, and business need.